eladsez/ICMP-Sniffing/README.md

 ## How To use

-In order to ping a specific adress, change the `DESTINATION_IP` define in myping.c file (Line 32).
+In order to ping a specific address, change the `DESTINATION_IP` define in myping.c file (Line 32).
 Then compile and run it.